rdcorona/2023-mexico-profiling/02-cython-distrib/README.md

   0. have a look at the different files
   1. install the module
-  3. make sure it can be imported from anywhere:
+  2. make sure it can be imported from anywhere:

     cd /
     python -c 'import integrate_f6; print(integrate_f6)'

-  4. call the `integrate_f6` function from the Python interpreter after importing the module
+  3. call the `integrate_f6` function from the Python interpreter after importing the module
+  4. use %timeit to check that is is as fast as expected

 ---

-How to install:

-The "old" way is to use setup.py:

-    python setup.py build

-or

-    python setup.py build_ext --inplace

-to compile the code.

----

 The "new" way is to use `pip`:

-    pip install --user .
+    pip install .

 To just build a distributable bundle:

     pip wheel .

 This creates a binary "wheel" (zip archive) in `dist/` .

----